Stories of Hope

 Utilizing Our Many Services

-Lucy” is a divorced middle-aged woman residing in Martin County who was working part-time as a bartender when she was laid off from work in March 2020 as a result of the pandemic.
-Lucy was without income and applying for unemployment benefits when she heard about House of Hope on the local news in April 2020, and decided to seek assistance with her rent payments.
+Lucy” is a divorced middle-aged woman residing in Martin County who was working part-time as a bartender when she was laid off from work as a result of the pandemic.
+Lucy was without income and applying for unemployment benefits when she heard about House of Hope on the local news, and decided to seek assistance with her rent payments.
 With the goal of returning to work and eventually managing her household as she had before, Lucy worked with a Project HOPE (Helping Others Progress through Empowerment) case manager to develop a monthly budget and outline financial support available to help her.
 The Project HOPE team assisted Lucy with one month of rent to avoid eviction, her car insurance payment to avoid cancellation and potential suspension of her license, and food pantry services to meet her family’s nutritional needs and lessen the monthly cost of food.
 House of Hope’s farm-to-table produce from Growing Hope Farm, and nutritious prepared foods from the Elisabeth Lahti Nutrition Center, helped Lucy manage certain health issues in her household.

 Lucy was concerned that she wasn't going to get a new job because she did not know how to use computers well.
 She was referred to career coaching and a computer class at House of Hope’s Golden Gate Enrichment Center to help foster her confidence and skills with computers.
 Lucy was anxious to go back to work in a COVID-safe environment, and knew she could connect with her case manager anytime she had questions or needed referrals.
 Her progress was tracked monthly until she no longer needed support from House of Hope.